MohammadTaheri304/waiter/README.md

 }
 ```
 - sful: Determines whether the procedure call was successful or not.
 Possible values are `true` and `false`.
-- errs (Optional): An array of errors occurred when sful was false.
+- errs (Optional): An array of errors occurred when procedure call was not successful.
     - Array elements are an object with two fields, `code` and `message`.
 - oput (Optional): Output data that received from procedure call.